 It’s the practice of grazing sheep in urban or farmlands and on solar fields (some times referred to as solar farms).
 Sheep are the most common solar grazing animals, as they are the best-suited species.

 Sheep are naturally suited to the job of solar grazing.
 They enjoy the shade of the solar panels on hot days, napping and grazing where humans would struggle to reach.
-They are resourceful foragers, walking to search for vegetation that might otherwise become a shady nuisance for the solar company
+They are resourceful foragers, walking to search for vegetation that might otherwise become a shady nuisance for the solar company.

 WHY SOLAR GRAZING:

-- To prevent damage from vine and tree growth.
+To prevent damage from vine and tree growth.

 To avoid reduced electricity production from panel shading.

 Sheep are generally considered the best fit for the job.

 More environmentally-friendly option to mowing to maintain vegetation requirements for Operations & Maintenance of the solar farms.

 BENEFITS OF GRAZING:

-SOLAR GRAZING – SERVICES
+OUR SOLAR GRAZING SERVICES

-- Best in class equipment – Katahdin sheep, large double-decker trailers, small stock trailers, tractors and specially designed mowing equipment able reach under solar panels.
+Centrally located – serving Eastern New England for Custom Grazing.
+Sustainable agriculture – Our sheep promote environmental stewardship by cleaning up suburban backyards, parks, solar farms and conservation land.
+Best in class equipment – Katahdin sheep, large double-decker trailers, small stock trailers, tractors and specially designed mowing equipment able reach under solar panels.

-Page Source Information/Credit: some content has been used from the ASGA website.
+Page Source Information/Credit: some content has been used from the American Solar Grazing Association (ASGA) website.